NAL-i5K/genomics-workspace/sphinx_doc/setup_guide_centos.rst

     #     restart : stop/start the database; used to read changes to core configuration files.
     #     reload  : reload pg_hba.conf file while keeping database running.

-    # login as superuser
-    su

-    # Put the following code in the config file
-    vim /var/lib/pgsql/9.5/data/pg_hba.conf
-    local   all             all                               peer
-    host    all             all             127.0.0.1/32      ident
-    host    all             all             ::1/128           md5

     # Start:
     sudo service postgresql-9.5 start